HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - **Instruction fetch and decode**.
 The first stage will fetch the instruction word from memory and decode it.
 There are two parts.
 The first part of the stage will use the instruction address and attempt to fetch the instruction word from the instruction cache.
 At the same time the translation look-aside buffer will be checked whether the virtual to physical translation is available and if so whether the access rights match.
 The second part of the stage will decode the instruction and also read the general registers from the register file.

 - **Memory access**.
 The memory access stage will take the instruction decoded in the previous stage and compute the address for the memory data access.
 This also the stage where any segment or control register are accessed.
-Depending on the addressing mode this is a 22-bit or a 24-bit operation.
 In addition, unconditional branches are handled at this stage.
 Memory data item are read or stored depending on the instruction.
 Due to the nature of a register/memory architecture, the memory access has to be performed before the execute stage.
+This also implies that there needs to be an address arithmetic unit at this state.
+The classical 5-stage RISC pipeline with memory access past the execute stage uses the ALU for this purpose.

 - **Execute**.
 The Execute Stage will primarily do the computational work using the values passed from the MA stage.
 The computational result will be written back to the registers on the next clock cycle.

 Note that this is perhaps one of many ways to implement a pipeline.
 The three major stages could also be further divided internally.
-For example, the fetch and decode stage could consist of two parts.
+For example, the fetch and decode stage could consist of two sub stages.
 Likewise, the memory access stages could be divided into an address calculation sub-stage and the actual data access.
+Dividing into three stages however simplifies the bypass logic as there are only two spots to insert any register overriding.
+This is especially important for the memory access stage, which uses the register content to build addresses.
+Two separate stages, i.e. address computation and memory access, would require options to redo the address arithmetic when detecting a register interlock at the memory access stage.

 ### Register - Memory Model

-Register - memory machines typically offer computational instructions that are of the form REGx <- REGx op Operand.
-The operand is either another register or a memory location.
+Register - memory machines typically offer computational instructions that are of the form ***REGx <- REGx op Operand*** where the operand is either another register or a memory location.
 Instruction sets are of variable length, depending on the addressing modes offered.
 VCPU-32 does offer several addressing modes for the "operand" combined with a fixed instruction word length.
 As a consequence, the number of registers and the offset width are limited.
 Instead of 32 register found in modern RISC architectures, VCPU-32 has eight general registers with four of them capable to be used as index registers in the indexed addressing mode.
 Having only eight registers also implies that register zero is a valid register and not a source of zero or target of a null store.
 This in turn means that there must be another way to encode a zero when needed.

-### The missing register zero

-Modern RISC style processor have a large general register file.
-Typically register zero is implemented as a source of a zero value and a waste basket for storing anything unwanted.
-VCPU-32 does not have that luxury.
-There are only eight general registers.
-As a consequence, several instructions offer a "Z" bit or an "I" bit to set one of the operands to a zero value.
-In addition, operand mode one uses a zero value instead of a general register in numeric and logical instructions.
+Most of the instructions that could make use of a "zero" register have a bit "Z" to indicate using a zero value instead of a register value.

 ### Memory Reference Instructions

 Memory reference instruction operate on memory and a general register.
 In that sense the architecture is a typical load/store architecture.
-However, in contrast load/store instructions are not the only instructions that access memory.
+However, in contrast to a load/store architecture VCPU-32 load / store instructions are not the only instructions that access memory.
 Being a register/memory architecture, all instructions with an operand field encoding, will access memory as well.
 There are no instructions that will access data memory access for reading and writing back an operand.
-Due to the operand instruction format and the requirement to offer a fixed length instruction word, the offset for an address operation is rather limited.
-Operands encode a signed offset of 9 bits, load and store instructions will use a 12-bit offset.
-The extended memory, i.e. full virtual address are even more limited when it comes to the offset range.
-The same is true for the absolute memory access instructions.
+Due to the operand instruction format and the requirement to offer a fixed length instruction word, the offset for an address operation is rather limited but still covers a large address range.

 ### Absolute, Virtual and Logical Address

-VCPU-32 features a rather large address range of 48 bits.
-The range is divided into a 24-bit segment identifier and a 24-bit offset.
-This is called a virtual address.
-The memory address range is 24-bit which allows for a 16 MWord memory.
-When have heard the last time of such a small memory.
-To accommodate a larger physical memory, a memory bank identifier was added.
+VCPU-32 features a rather large **virtual address** range of 64 bits.
+The range is divided into a 32-bit segment identifier and a 32-bit offset.
+Implmentations may choose to only offer 16 bits or 24 bits as the segment identifier range.
+The memory address range is 32-bit which allows for a 4 Gbyte memory.

+To accommodate an evan larger physical memory, a memory bank identifier was added.
 Up to 16 banks are allowed.
-Now, that is more like a memory.
 However, the LDA/STA instructions can only access the first bank, the bank with a zero identifier.
 All other banks can only be reached with a virtual address.
 The TLB contains a bank and the physical offset for as translation result.

 In addition, it is envisioned that several CPUs, up to 16 CPUs, can be connected to form a cluster.
 The CPU-ID the also becomes part of the physical address, referring to an address located on another CPU bank and offset.
-Right now, this feature is not supported.
+Right now, this feature is not supported yet.

 For performance reasons, one would not like to carry around the full virtual address for parameter passing, data access and so on.
-A logical address concept complements the virtual and physical address.
-A logical address is a 24-bit word, with the upper two bits selecting one of the segment registers 4 to 7.
-From a logical to virtual translation perspective, the logical address needs to be loaded into any of the four index registers.
-For example, loading a logical address into general register 7, an index register, would allow to access a virtual address computed from the logical address, by using the index addressing mode 7, which specifies to use GR7 as the index register.
+A **logical address** concept complements the virtual and physical address.
+A logical address is a 32-bit word, with the upper two bits selecting one of the segment registers SR4 to SR7.
+From a logical to virtual translation perspective, the logical address needs to be loaded into any of the four index registers GR4 to GR7.
+For example, loading a logical address into GR7, an index register, would allow to access a virtual address computed from the logical address, by using the index addressing mode 7, 11 or 15, which specifies to use GR7 as the index register.
 The upper two bits then select the segment register.

-### Addressing modes
+### Operand modes

-An operand field in the respective instruction encodes several addressing modes.
+An operand field in the respective instruction encodes several operand modes.
 It needs to support the idea of an immediate value, a combination of a zero and a general register, two general registers, a segment and general register combination and an index register with a a signed offset.
+Operand modes also need to distinguish word, half-word and byte size content access.

-There are no auto pre/post offset adjustment or indirect addressing modes.
+There are no auto pre/post offset adjustment or indirect modes.
 Indirect addressing modes are not pipeline friendly, they require an additional memory access.
-Pre or post offset adjustments have not been implemented, the bits needed for encoding are rather used to widen the offset itself.
-See the memory reference instructions.
+Pre or post offset adjustments have not been implemented so far, the bits needed for encoding are rather used to widen the operand mode offset itself.
+Nevertheless, auto pre/post adjustment would be an option for the load/store type instructions.

-The addressing mode with two general registers is an addition to a typical register memory architecture.
-It allows to perform computation with two arbitrary general registers.
-The combination of a zero and a general register as computation operands, allows to use a zero value in an operation.
-For example, the SUB instruction using this addressing mode, will perform a zero minus REG operation, ie.e. a negate operation.
+Operand mode 2 featuring two general registers is an addition to a typical register memory architecture.
+It allows to perform computation with two arbitrary general registers, storing the result into a general register.
+Operand mode 1 features a  combination of a zero and a general register as computation operands, which allows to use a zero value in an operation.
+For example, the SUB instruction using this operand mode, will perform a zero minus REG operation, i.e. a negate operation.
 The CPU pipeline implements all of the immediate and register modes in selecting the correct inputs to the ALU.
 From a hardware perspective, all computational operations are of the form Reg-R <- Reg-A op Reg-B. The general register reads take place in the instruction fetch / decode stage.
 The general register store in the execution stage.

-Addressing mode three is an extended addressing mode.
+Operand mode 3 is the extended addressing mode.
 It allows to use any data location in the entire virtual address range of the architecture.
-There is even room for a small offset.
-This addressing modes operates on a 24-bit wide segment offset.

-Finally, addressing modes 4 to 7, are the indexed addressing modes.
-The index register selected by the addressing mode, uses the upper two bits of the content to select a segment register 4 to 7.
+Finally, operand modes 4 to 15, are the indexed addressing modes.
+There three groups 4..7, 8..11 and 12..15, which implement the indexing address modes distinguishing between word, half-word and byte operands.
+Within each group operand modes refer to the index registers GR4..GR7 and use the upper two bits of the selected register to select a segment register SR4 to SR7.
 Note that any index register can hold a value to select any of the four segment registers.
 It is the upper two bits that select the segment register.
-The offset into the segment located and the signed immediate offset is added to the index register content.
-Indexed addressing modes therefore operate on A 22-bit wide segment offset.
-Address computation, i.e. adding a base and an offset is performed in the memory access stage.
-This is also the stage where the segment register is read to form the virtual address.

 ### Branch Instructions